top of page

 Sacha Gigliuk - Headshot.jpg

-sacha gigliuk, BEd (she/her) - counselling intern
+sacha gigliuk, MA (she/her) - associate counsellor

 Sacha is 2SLGBTQ+ affirming and available to residents of Alberta.